+The BNF website was awarded the Information Standard Accreditation in 2011.
 The Information Standard is a certification scheme for health and social care information.
-It is an independent scheme supported by the Department of Health.
+It is an independent scheme supported by NHS England.
 Any organisation that produces health and social care information can apply to join the scheme.
-If an organisation successfully meets the quality criteria of the standard and becomes certified, it can place the quality mark on its materials.
+If an organisation successfully meets the rigorous quality criteria of the standard and becomes certified, it can place the quality mark on its materials.
 The quality mark is a quick and easy way for the public to identify reliable and trustworthy sources of information.
 The scheme’s certified members are a mix of national charities, NHS organisations, voluntary, statutory and commercial organisations.
 The scheme is growing as organisations are in the process of gaining certification.
-For further information please go to www.theinformationstandard.org
+For further information please go to www.england.nhs.uk/tis.